 The Bottom Line – Does Optifast Work?

 So, should you spend your money on this one?
-Well, we like Optifast’s professional clinics and that they offer various supplements to assist dieters.
+Well, we like the professional clinics and that they offer various supplements and Optifast Shakes to assist dieters.
 On the other hand, we have some concerns about this diet program because it’s so expensive.
 Also, we have some reservations about the numerous negative dieter reviews posted online.

 If you’d like to get rid of serious pounds, we encourage you to find a diet program or weight-loss formula that is affordable, easy to use and backed by plenty of customer testimonials.

-Among the best products we’ve seen this year is one called Leptigen.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
 This product contains four unique ingredients, which have been shown, via clinical testing, to possibly help speed up fat loss and boost metabolism.
 It’s also amazing that user reviews posted online reveal people are seeing solid results.

-Also, the makers of Leptigen are so confident in the formula, they’re offering a Special Trial Offer, which is encouraging.
+Also, the makers of Dietspotlight Burn are so confident in the formula, they’re offering a Special Trial Offer, which is encouraging.

 Previous Optifast Review (Updated September 20, 2014):